-The facts on chile benefits and endorphins
+The benefits of endorphins

-And as a lead up to that rush of endorphins, chile peppers will raise heart rate, replicating those feelings of excitement from building lust.
+And as a lead-up to that rush of endorphins, chile peppers will raise heart rate, replicating those feelings of excitement from building lust.
 And, according to an article published in Clinical Nutrition, as they make your heart flutter, chiles can also positively impact your energy level.

-So powerful is its chest thumping ability, chiles from Anaheim peppers to Thai chiles have actually been administered as an antidote for heart attacks.
+So powerful is its chest-thumping ability, chiles from Anaheim peppers to Thai chiles have actually been administered as an antidote for heart attacks.
 True, it might take a lot of chile to make the heart pulse and the eater to experience an endorphin high.
 But even a tiny nibble can have an aphrodisiac effect.

 Exploring the varieties of chiles

-Each of the hundreds of chile varieties produce a different level of heat and subtly unique flavor.
+Each of the hundreds of chile varieties produces a different level of heat and subtly unique flavor.
 Chipotles promise a smokiness, from which even the merest whiff is arousing.
 Habaneros are among the most hot, thereby the most dangerous.
 The many varieties of Thai chiles also pack a punch of heat.

 Here’s one of my favorite tips on getting just the right level of spice: the heat of chile peppers is concentrated in the veins.
 To decrease heat, remove the veins before cooking the peppers.

-Why chile is an aphrodisiac
+Why chile is an aphrodisiac food

 Historically, chile peppers were used by multiple cultures not only as an aphrodisiac but as an anesthetic, to promote cardiovascular health and to alleviate chronic pain.
 In one of my favorite anecdotes, the great ruler Montezuma was said to drink a chile and chocolate drink, which was really more like unsweetened cacao spiked with chile in order to have the strength to service his harem of women every day.